 - Recognize the importance of our spiritual relations with one another, places connected to our ancestors and their activities, and our non-human relations

-Applications and Support
+Submission Guidelines and Support

-If you have questions or need support, contact the collaborative fund manager below:
+Support: If you have questions or need support, contact the collaborative fund manager below:

 Frances Soctomah (Passamaquoddy)